yigitoo/random-distro/README.md

 # random-distro
-A random distro chooser for you!
+A random distro chooser for you with prepared by Python!